AASHE/aashe-bulletin/README.md

 syncdb completes, or else migration of bulletin, first in the list, will fail.

-# Configuring Search.

-Presently, we're using Whoosh as the backend for Haystack search.
-For new installations, you'll need to initialize the Whoosh indexes
-by:

-    ./manage.py rebuild_index

 # Heroku Configuration

 Uses the [searchbox addon](https://devcenter.heroku.com/articles/searchbox#using-haystack-with-django).
 Each dev instance should add the free tier of the add-on: